 With interest rates slowly back on the rise, we examine the best savings accounts and Isa accounts on offer in 2019.

-The top rate with no bonus or withdrawal restrictions is 1.46%, on offer from Kent Reliance.
+The best rate with no bonus or withdrawal restrictions is Shawbrook Bank’s new Easy Access account, which pays 1.48%.

 I've just come across your website and was pleasantly surprised at the straight forward, no frills, information provided with regard to easy access savings accounts.
 Well done and thank you.

 Really helpful and quick to access the information I was seeking.
 Thank you